pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 ::

    $ sudo apt-get install gettext # for Ubuntu-based distributions
-   $ brew install gettext # for MacOS
+   $ brew install gettext # for macOS

 How does ``gettext`` work?